 Henry reached a whopping 1 kilogramme at the start of the week meaning he has nearly doubled his birth weight of 515 grammes!

-Towards the end of the week he was taken off CPAP and put onto Vapotherm which shoots high flowing oxygen into his nose through a nasal cannula, this is much nicer as not only does it mean we can see his face properly at last, it is much more comfortable for Henry and he now looks much more settled with his oxygen requirements reducing as a result.
+Towards the end of the week he was taken off CPAP and put onto Vapotherm which shoots high flowing oxygen into his nose through a nasal cannula, this is much nicer as not only does it mean we can see his face properly at last, it is much more comfortable for Henry and he now looks more settled with his oxygen requirements reducing as a result.

 Week 10 (32 weeks gestation)

-Henry is still nicely settled on Vapotherm and the flow is being gradually reduced.
+Henry is still nicely settled on Vapotherm and the flow of oxygen is being gradually reduced.
 Now Henry is a lot more stable we are able to get him out for cuddles once a day which is so nice.
 We are alternating every other day each so we both get to have nice long cuddles.

 We were also able to put Henry in his first baby grow this week and he looked so cute!
 It is so nice to see him wearing clothes as it means a lot of his leads are hidden.

-Unfortunately I had to stop the non-nutritive sucking for now as Henry was doing so well with latching on and sucking, the nurses were worried about him getting a mouthful of milk and not knowing what to do with it as he is still very little and may not be able to swallow yet!
+Unfortunately I had to stop the non-nutritive sucking for now as Henry was doing so well with latching on, the nurses were worried about him getting a mouthful of milk and not knowing what to do with it as he is still very little and may not be able to swallow yet!
 Other than that we had another nice week, with lots of cuddles and Henry behaving well for all the nurses.

 Week 11 (33 weeks gestation)

 This week began with Mothers’ Day, I was very excited and Henry got me a nice personalised mug and card.
 The nurses at the hospital had made a card too that had a picture of Henry on the front, this was a lovely surprise when we arrived.
-Another treat was that we were shown how to top and tail for the first time too so Henry got a good clean.
+Another treat was that we were shown how to top and tail for the first time too so Henry got a good wash.
 Unfortunately he wasn’t very tolerant of cuddles though so I only had ten minutes before he had to be put back in his incubator.
 At least ten minutes is better than nothing!

-The following day we reached the huge milestone of moving out of intensive care into High Dependency, it was a little emotional at first but we were so pleased Henry has taken such a big step forward.
+The following day we reached the huge milestone of moving out of intensive care into High Dependency, it was a little emotional at first but we are so pleased Henry has taken such a big step forward.
 It took both him and us a couple of days to settle into the new surroundings but we found it was very nice as the room is newly refurbished with mood lighting and relaxing recliner chairs.
 It is also much quieter than intensive care and we are able to spend more time with Henry as there are less doctors ward rounds and x-rays taking place.